Ariel Pink's Picks Vol. 1

 Ariel Pink's Picks Vol. 1 is a compilation album of American recording artist R. Stevie Moore.
 Originally compiled by Ariel Pink in 2006, the album was officially released on cassette by Laughable Recordings in 2011.
 A double-vinyl release on Light in the Attic followed in 2015.
-Release and liner notes curated by Nick Noto (Ariel Pink's Dark Side).
+Release sourced and liner notes curated by Nick Noto (Ariel Pink's Dark Side).

 Track listing

 Track sources are provided by Moore.